 Think of going to an electronics store.
 When you walk in, you already know that you’re looking for a new tablet.
-None of the store’s employees needs to convince you about that.
+None of the store’s employees need to convince you about that.
 You’re qualified traffic.

 These qualified visitors are your market.
 They’re already shopping (or at least browsing) for what you offer.
 Without them coming to your website, you don’t really know how well you’re presenting yourself online.

 The worst outcome for the electronics store is when you show up looking for that tablet and then walk out without buying it because the store was a mess or the floor salesperson couldn’t answer any of your questions.